 Steam Train Rides, London

-At Epping Ongar Railway in London Santa is returning in 2021 and is onboard and families ride through the Essex countryside.
+At Epping Ongar Railway in London Santa is returning and is onboard and families ride through the Essex countryside.
 Perfect for those spending Christmas in London with kids or for a quick break in a hotel in London.

 Starting from North Weald Station the day is kicked off with some Christmas music from the live brass band.
 Enjoy some drinks and festive snacks.
 While families are waiting Santa’s helpers will be walking through the crowds looking for the children that made the nice list.